 At first, all of the mice ate a high-fiber diet, rich in plant materials.
 As expected, the researchers saw diverse bacterial colonies in those mice.
 When they took another group of mice and deprived them of fiber for a few months, they saw a major crash in their bacterial diversity.

 Something unexpected happened when they fed those fiber-deprived mice a fibrous diet again after a few weeks.
 “Many of the species that we couldn’t detect, that looked like they were gone, bloomed again,” Sonnenburg says.
 The researchers thought they would see a more drastic loss.
 “It speaks to the resilience of the microbiota, the fact that we have this set of microbes that can bounce back from a lot of things.”

 But after the mice were bred for several generations, a low-fiber diet was too great an assault for some bacteria types to bounce back from.
-Even when the researchers switched the newest generation of mice a diet that was very high fiber, it didn’t help.
+Even when the researchers switched the newest generation of mice to a diet that was very high in fiber, it didn’t help.
 The bacterial species didn’t rebound to levels seen in the control mice.

 When diet alone didn’t work, the researchers wondered if they could reinstate the extinct species through another route.
 In a final experiment, the researchers took stool samples from the fourth generation mice fed a high-fiber diet and transplanted their poop into to the fiber-deprived fourth generation mice.
 “Fairly immediately, within three days, virtually all of the diversity came back in the fecal transplant group,” Sonnenburg says.
 By reintroducing the missing microbes, the mice were once again able to gain access to the fiber they were eating.
 “It’s a magic combination of microbes by diet that enables the ecosystem to reconstitute,” he says.